 - Central Ohio: end of 3rd full week of October (plus trees near the Lake Erie shoreline)

 At least that’s is how fall color develops in theory.
-However, in practice I have noticed that peak fall color sometimes arrives at the end of the second full week of October throughout most of the state.
+In practice I have noticed that peak fall color often arrives at the end of the second full week of October throughout much of the state.

 At near peak fall color the leaves on our hickory and yellow poplar trees turn yellow.
 Maple trees often show off dazzling reds.